DEEDS-TUD/PAIN/README.md

 	   	AFI_HOME/config $ sudo ./uninstall_mcpp.sh

-### Build grinder module

-Ensure that your environment setup is correct (see `env.sh` above) and build the GRINDER LKM as follows:

-	AFI_HOME/grinder-lkm $ make

 ### Build CANDE detectors

 Ensure that your environment setup is correct (see `env.sh` above) and build the CANDE detectors and dependencies as follows: